fbarszczewski/SpecSniffer/readme.md

 Displaying battery health charging rate and power left helps user indicating if battery is defected.
 #### Device Drivers
 Presenting device drivers with different status than good.

+## Drivers Installation
+Drivers installation can be done by two ways.
+By using Windows update or local drivers database.
+Local server have driver packs prepared for each model.
+This program will connect to this server and install drivers by running batch file.